scipy-conference/scipy_proceedings/papers/brandon_butler/paper.rst

 molecular systems since the 1950s.
 The two most common methods for this purpose are molecular dynamics and Monte Carlo simulations :cite:`metropolis.etal1953, alder.wainwright1959`.
-Molecular dynamics (MD) is the application of Newton's laws of motion to molecular system, while Monte Carlo simulations explore a system's degrees of freedom through a Markov chain to find equilibrium quantities.
+Molecular dynamics (MD) is the application of Newton's laws of motion to molecular system, while Monte Carlo (MC) methods employ a Markov chain to sample from equilibrium configurations.
 Since their inception these tools have been used to study numerous systems, examples include colloids :cite:`damasceno.etal2012`, metallic glasses :cite:`fan.etal2014`, and proteins :cite:`dignon.etal2018a`, among others.

 Today many software packages exist for these purposes.
 LAMMPS :cite:`plimpton1993`, GROMACS